After establishing diplomatic relations with the People’s Republic of China in 1972, Australia established an embassy in Beijing in 1973.

 Trade and Investment

-China is Australia's largest two-way trading partner in goods and services (valued at $150 billion in 2014-15, down 6.3 per cent on the previous year).
-China is our largest goods export destination ($81 billion in 2014-15), and our largest source of merchandise imports ($57 billion in 2014-15).
+China is Australia's largest two-way trading partner in goods and services (valued at $155.5 billion in 2015, up 2 per cent on the previous year).
+China is our largest export market ($91.3 billion in 2015) and our largest source of imports ($64.2 billion in 2015).
 The Government is pursuing a number of initiatives to strengthen and diversify this relationship.

 Economic diplomacy is at the core of the Government’s international engagement.
 This is why we are bringing together activities in trade, growth, investment and business.

 The China-Australia Free Trade Agreement (ChAFTA) entered into force on 20 December 2015.
 The Agreement will enhance the growing trade and investment relationship between our highly complementary economies.
 It will ensure the competitiveness of Australia’s agricultural and manufacturing industries, protect and ensure the competitiveness of our services providers and attract greater investment in Australia.
 Over 86 per cent of the value of Australia’s goods exports to China enter duty free following ChAFTA’s entry into force, rising to 96 per cent when ChAFTA is fully implemented.
 Australian services providers benefit from new access to China’s significant and growing services sector.